 A Strong, Confident, Loving Fire Wife…..who isn’t afraid to admit we can’t do this alone.

 Chief!
 Don’t panic!
 It’s your friends at 24-7 COMMITMENT and we have an easy answer for you.

 Our mission is to live a life with a 24-7 commitment to all of our important life roles – husband and wife, parent and employee – of a fire department or otherwise.

 Free Online Peer Support Communities for Men and Women and Couples at 247commitment.org

-Memo: To all employees of (anytown) Fire Department
+Memo: To all employees of (anyplace) Fire Department

-Go to 247commitment.org to register for the Honor Guard for men – a community of men devoted to their marriage and firefighting.
+Go to 247commitment.org/join to register for the Honor Guard for men – a community of men devoted to their marriage and firefighting (at the bottom of the page).
 And for spouses, the Fire Wife Sisterhood, a community that encourages and strengthens women in their marriage and families.
-There are also groups for same sex marriages and for female firefighters and their partners.

 I know we probably don’t talk about it enough around here but keeping your home life healthy, happy and well cared for is a key element to being a strong firefighter.
 We hope you have the courage to support each other as husbands / wives and moms / dads as well.